Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/architecture.md

 ### Characters

-`ServerCharacter` exists on a `PlayerAvatar` (or another NPC character) and contains server RPCs and `NetworkVariables` that store the state of a given character.
+`ServerCharacter` exists on a `PlayerAvatar` (or another NPC character) and has server RPCs and `NetworkVariables` that store the state of a given character.
 It's responsible for executing the server-side logic for the characters.
 This server-side logic includes the following:

-* Movement and pathfinding via `ServerCharacterMovement` use `NavMeshAgent,` which exists on the server to translate the character’s transform (which is synchronized using the NetworkTransform component);
+* Movement and pathfinding via `ServerCharacterMovement` use `NavMeshAgent,` which exists on the server to translate the character’s transform (synchronized using the `NetworkTransform` component);
 * Player action queueing and execution via `ServerActionPlayer`;
 * AI logic via `AIBrain` (applies to NPCs);
 * Character animations via `ServerAnimationHandler`, which uses `NetworkAnimator` to synchronize;